HLStrans: Dataset for C-to-HLS Hardware Code Synthesis

 \subsection{Prompting Methods}

-\textbf{Zero-shot Prompting:} We craft concise, HLS-specific prompts that instruct the model to perform code optimization or transformation from its pretrained knowledge, without any additional fine-tuning or example demonstrations \cite{liu2021makes} \cite{wei2021finetuned}.

-\textbf{Chain-of-Thought Prompting:} Building on the chain-of-thought approach of Wei et al. \cite{wei2022chain}, our prompts first guide the model through a transformation reasoning phase before asking it to emit the refined code.

-\textbf{Retrieval-Based Prompting:} Recent studies \cite{shrivastava2023repository} \cite{shypula2023learning} have shown that retrieval-based techniques can substantially boost code generation quality in large language models.
-In our approach, we first encode each program using CodeBERT \cite{zhou2023codebertscore} to produce rich, semantically informed embeddings.
-We then index these vectors with FAISS \cite{johnson2019billion} (Facebook AI Similarity Search) and perform a K-nearest-neighbors lookup to retrieve the top K most similar code snippets from our training corpus.
+\textbf{Zero-shot Prompting:} We craft concise, HLS-specific prompts that instruct the model to perform code optimization or transformation from its pretrained knowledge, without any additional fine-tuning or example demonstrations \citep{liu2021makes} \citep{wei2021finetuned}. \textbf{Chain-of-Thought Prompting:} Building on the chain-of-thought approach of \citet{wei2022chain}, our prompts first guide the model through a transformation reasoning phase before asking it to emit the refined code. \textbf{Retrieval-Based Prompting:} Recent studies \citep{shrivastava2023repository} \citep{shypula2023learning} have shown that retrieval-based techniques can substantially boost code generation quality in large language models.
+In our approach, we first encode each program using CodeBERT \citep{zhou2023codebertscore} to produce rich, semantically informed embeddings.
+We then index these vectors with FAISS \citep{johnson2019billion} (Facebook AI Similarity Search) and perform a K-nearest-neighbors lookup to retrieve the top K most similar code snippets from our training corpus.
 Finally, we supply these retrieved examples alongside the original code as additional context to the LLM, guiding it to produce more accurate and effective edits.
 In our experiments, we set K to 1.
 The detailed prompt information is in Appendix \ref{app:prompt}.